bids-standard/bids-specification/src/04-modality-specific-files/11-functional-near-infrared-spectroscopy.md

 be directly attached to the scalp with adhesive.
 To facilitate description of the wide variety of possible configurations, several fields are RECOMMENDED within the `*_nirs.json` file.
-To clarify the usage and interaction of these fields, the following examples are provided.
+To clarify the usage and interaction of these fields, the following examples are provided:

--   If a commercial cap such as EasyCap actiCAP 64 Ch Standard-2 was used, then the values `CapManufacturer = "EasyCap"`, `CapManufacturersModelName = "actiCAP 64 Ch Standard-2"` and `NIRSPlacementScheme = "n/a"` should be used.
+-   If a commercial cap such as EasyCap actiCAP 64 Ch Standard-2 was used:
+    ```JSON
+    "CapManufacturer": "EasyCap",
+    "CapManufacturersModelName": "actiCAP 64 Ch Standard-2",
+    "NIRSPlacementScheme": "n/a"
+    ```

--   If an EasyCap was used but with custom positions, as may be done by cutting custom holes in the cap, then the values `CapManufacturer = "EasyCap"`, `CapManufacturersModelName = "custom"` and `NIRSPlacementScheme = "n/a"` should be used.
+-   If an EasyCap was used but with custom positions, as may be done by cutting custom holes in the cap, was used:
+    ```JSON
+    "CapManufacturer": "EasyCap",
+    "CapManufacturersModelName": "custom",
+    "NIRSPlacementScheme": "n/a"
+    ```

--   If a completely custom cap was knitted, then `CapManufacturer = "custom"`, `CapManufacturersModelName = "custom"` and `NIRSPlacementScheme = "n/a"`.
+-   If a completely custom cap was knitted:
+    ```JSON
+    "CapManufacturer": "custom",
+    "CapManufacturersModelName": "custom",
+    "NIRSPlacementScheme": "n/a"
+    ```

--   If no cap was used and optodes were taped to the scalp at positions Cz, C1 and C2, then the values `CapManufacturer = "none"`, `CapManufacturersModelName = "n/a"` and `NIRSPlacementScheme = "["Cz", "C1", "C2"]"` should be used.
+-   If no cap was used and optodes were taped to the scalp at positions Cz, C1 and C2:
+    ```JSON
+    "CapManufacturer": "none",
+    "CapManufacturersModelName": "n/a",
+    "NIRSPlacementScheme": ["Cz", "C1", "C2"],
+    ```
     In these cases additional information regarding channels and optodes SHOULD be placed in `*_channels.tsv` and `*_optodes.tsv` files.

 Closely spaced or short-separation source-detector pairs are often included in fNIRS measurements to obtain a measure of systemic, rather than neural, activity.
 These source-detector